 Pregnant goat or not?
 We get this question in emails a lot.
 People asking how to tell if a goat is pregnant.
 I also see it on a lot of posts on social media pages – people wondering if a goat they recently purchased is pregnant or not.

-1) No More Heat.
+1) No More Heat

-Also, especially towards the end of season, your girls may have a more silent heat the next cycle that you simply just do not notice and think she did not have a heat.
+Also, especially towards the end of breeding season, your girls may have a more silent heat the next cycle that you simply just do not notice and think she did not have a heat.

-2) Udder Development.
+2) Udder Development

-Typically, but not always, First Fresheners (girls who are pregnant for the first time) will start their udder development sooner in pregnancy.
+Typically, but not always, First Fresheners (girls who are pregnant for the first time) will start their udder development and milk production sooner in pregnancy.
 So, sometimes they are a little easier to look for this sign.
-However, we have had tricky ones that didn’t get an udder until a week before kidding.
+Generally, it will look like their udder is slightly swollen and not a full milk bag.

-3) Changes in Behavior.
+3) Changes in Behavior

 For example, we have one goat who I ALWAYS know if she is pregnant based on her behavior.
 She is normally really easy going and likes to be loved on.
 As soon as she is pregnant, she will NOT let me touch her.